sanchitmahant/School-Activity-Booking-System/Documentation/5_Team_Collated_Documentation.md

 ## Who Did What?
 (The Dream Team)

-We divided the work so everyone had a special job.
+We divided the work so everyone had a special technical job.

 ### 1. Sanchit Kaushal (The Leader & Guard)
 **Role**: Security & Admin